Erlangea alternifolia

-Erlangea alternifolia is an annual herb within the Asteraceae family.
+Erlangea alternifolia is an annual herb within the family Asteraceae.
 It occurs in Tanzania and Kenya.

 Description

 An annual herb, it grows up to 180 cm, with a variability between 23-180 cm in height.
 Leaves are elliptic to obovate in outline and the apex is obtuse to rounded, base is cuneate or attenuate.
 Inflorescence is capitulum with a cyme that is terminal and corymbiform like, a receptacle that is concave in outline, and phyllaries that are narrowly ovate, up to 8 mm long.
 Flowers: corolla is purple colored, lobes range is between 2.3-2.5 mm long, the corolla has multicellular purple like hairs at the apex.